 What is cervical spondylosis?

-Cervical spondylosis is the medical term for wear & tear of your cervical discs and joints.
-Cervical spondylosis occurs when trauma or age causes the discs to shrink and bone spurs to form and other signs of osteoarthritis to appear.
+The medical term for the wear and tear of your cervical discs and joints is called cervical spondylosis.
+Cervical spondylosis occurs when trauma or age causes the discs to shrink, bone spurs to form, and other signs of osteoarthritis to appear.

 What are your risk factors for cervical spondylosis?